vitalets/playwright-bdd/docs/writing-steps/hooks.md

 });
 ```

-Since playwright-bdd **v8** you can target scenario hook to particular features/scenarios by `tags`:
+Since Playwright-BDD **v8** you can target scenario hook to particular features/scenarios by `tags`:

 ```ts
 BeforeScenario({ tags: '@mobile and not @slow' }, async function () {